 The Gold Coast would have to be one of the biggest tourist places in Australia, and the biggest non-capital city in Australia.
 Every year more than 10 million tourists will visit for that relaxing beachside holiday, action-adventure, or take any number of the Gold Coast Day trips.

 It’s located about an hour south of the capital Brisbane and runs about 50 kilometers to the New South Wales border.
 Hotels, apartments, and large skyscrapers line the beachfront and are ultimately there to facilitate the tourists.
 There is everything from rainforest hiking and adventure, adrenaline activities, indoor fun, or kilometers of creeks and beautiful beaches.
+The Gold Coast is the perfect destination for a road trip, you can find a camper rental in Brisbane, making it easy to start an adventure.
 Not only that, but this is the only place in Australia for the major Theme Parks and rides.

 The area is suitable for families, a group of friends, or a romantic weekend away with your special someone.
 Whatever you’re into, you’re sure to find so many different things to do and never want to leave.